 Luckily super sibling Raffles is but one step behind ready to herd her safely out of the surf.

-We trip over a random roo or two on our way back to the Tourist Park’s well stocked store to nab a barbecue pack (plus a six pack and some wine, pretty much guaranteeing we’ll be totally witless if confronted by any box jelly fish or estuarine crocs who happen to be barbecuing dinner for their families that night).
+We trip over a random roo or two on our way back to the Tourist Park’s well stocked store where we nab a barbecue pack (plus a six pack and some wine, pretty much guaranteeing we’ll be totally witless if confronted by any box jelly fish or estuarine crocs who happen to be barbecuing dinner for their families that night).

 Roo much fun